TimonJasarevic/ABM_8/README.md

 - `analysis/runs/`: archived per-run outputs of the pure-compute analyses.
 - `sobol/results/`: `sa_indices.csv`, `sa_indices_S2.csv`, `sa_indices.tex`, and per-output plots.

-## Further reading

-- `sobol/PLAN.md`: Sobol design, method, and design decisions.
-- `analysis/README.md`: pipeline layout and run order.
-- `analysis/docs/METHODOLOGY.md`, `analysis/docs/RESULTS_ADVERSARIAL_INTERPRETATION.md`: the
-  current methodology and results write-ups.

 ## Notes

 - The two seeding-comparison sweeps share the same 7-factor Saltelli design and per-simulation seeds; they differ only in the cascade seed pool (uniform-random nodes versus the top-degree hubs), so simulations are matched by `global_sim_id`.
-- `sobol/design.csv` is deterministic (seed 42); the Julia runner reads it and does not modify it.
+- `sobol/design.csv` is deterministic (seed 42); the Julia runners read it and do not modify it.

 ## Acknowledgements